team-monite/monite-sdk/.changeset/witty-feet-pretend.md

 '@monite/sdk-react': minor
 ---

-chore: upgade api to 2025-11-25 and add new query for autocomplete field
+chore: update api version by last schema from our current open api spec and added new query param for autocomplete search field component